dragoncraft65/DisGit/README.md

 # Setup

-<p> Clone repository, add in a file with your bots token named token.txt, run the bot and it should work.  <br> Recommended to be put on a seperate drive or not an important computer due to the nonexistant security. </p> <br
+<p> Clone repository, add in a file with your bots token named token.txt, run the bot and it should work.  <br> Recommended to be put on a seperate drive or not an important computer due to the nonexistant security. </p>

 # Change Log